Setting up your List Categories

-In the image above you can see I have made a list category called veganism, for example.
-This is because I know I will have several lists about veganism in the future, for example, recipes, campaigning, events and philosophy.
+In the image above you can see I have made a list category called Releases, for example.
+This is because I know I will have several lists about the new phpList releases in the future.

 NEXT, See the section about Using categories at the bottom of the page.

 Lists before categories

 If you use phpList a lot and you are using list segmentation you will soon end up with more lists than you can easily manage without categorising.
 To start categorising your lists go to Subscribers > Subscriber lists.

 Then click Categorise lists.

 If you have no categories at all yet, you will see the following screen: